This article describes how to define a static threshold alert.

 7. Enable Auto Tuning by Anodot is the default setting.

-Anodot will respond when changes are detected and automatically tune alerts accordingly.
+This setting ensures Anodot responds when changes are detected and automatically tunes alerts accordingly.